-The New Oasis Notes provide, among other things, that the initial conversion price is \$1.00.
+Excluding the impact of the 1 for 10 reverse stock split, the New Oasis Notes provide, among other things, that the initial conversion price is \$1.00.
 The conversion price will be reset on each February 9 and August 9, starting on February 9, 2020 (each, a "reset date") to a price equal to 105% of the 5-day VWAP preceding the applicable reset date.
 Under no circumstances shall the reset result in a conversion price be below the greater of (i) the closing price on the trading day immediately preceding the applicable reset date and (ii) 30% of the stock price as of the Transaction Agreement Date, or August 7, 2019, and will not be greater than the conversion price in effect immediately before such reset.
 We may trigger a mandatory conversion of the New Oasis Notes if the market price exceeds 150% of the conversion price under certain circumstances.
 We may redeem the New Oasis Notes in cash if a person, entity or group acquires shares of our Common Stock, par value \$0.001 per share (the "Common Stock"), and as a result owns at least 49% of our issued and outstanding Common Stock.
-The conversion price of the new Oasis Notes reset on February 9, 2020 to \$1.00 per share.
+On February 9, 2020, excluding the impact of the 1 for 10 reverse stock split, the conversion price of the New Oasis Notes reset to \$1.00 per share (\$10.00 per share after reverse stock split).
+On August 9, 2020, the conversion price of the New Oasis Notes reset to \$5.647.